 NOTE: These standards do not apply to DSPs who do not host an API powered third party ecosystem.

 If you have developed an app that integrates via API with a DSP ecosystem (eg. Xero, Intuit or MYOB etc.), then you will be required to complete a security questionnaire by that DSP as part of the certification process.

-If your app does not adequately comply with the SSAM security requirements, then a DSP is required to send you a written notice and give you up to 30 days to advise the treatment plan and up to a further 60 days to complete the required work.
+If your add-on does not adequately comply with the SSAM security requirements, then a DSP is required to send you a written notice and give you up to 30 days to advise the treatment plan and up to a further 60 days to complete the required work.

-If your app is unable to meet the minimum DSP security standards within a 90 day period, then the DSP is expected to limit or restrict your access to their API and withdraw your listing from their marketplace.
+If your add-on is unable to meet the minimum DSP security standards within a 90 day period, then the DSP is expected to limit or restrict your access to their API and withdraw your listing from their marketplace.